fairxio/go/README.md

 Generally speaking, any authentication service can be plugged in here, however one wants to issue a valid JWT, using a shared key between services requiring authorization.
 This service automatically issues a JWT for any valid DID authentication flow where the DID presented was not on a blacklist, or is on a whitelist.

+This implementation for now is extraordinarily simple, not even verifying a DID to resolution - that will be done in v0.2.
+For now, return a JWT.

 **To run (after building the `fairx` executable):**